Holding the Chief Constable to account

 Among many day-to-day examples of ‘holding to account’ in North Yorkshire are:

-- The National Rural Crime Network, chaired by the Crime Commissioner, which conducted a survey that showed rural residents are much less happy with policing than urban ones
+- The National Rural Crime Network conducted a survey that showed rural residents are much less happy with policing than urban ones

 - The Hate Crime Report, which revealed that more needed to be done to protect minorities in North Yorkshire

-- A campaign, as Chair of the Standing Group on Transparency on behalf of all PCCs, to change the police complaints process.
+- A campaign on transparency by the Association of Police and Crime Commissioners, on behalf of all PCCs, to change the police complaints process.

 - Addressing road safety – the one most frequently issues raised by the public.
 When asked what changes you wanted to see, 72%of you demanded improved road safety through education and enforcement.
 This led to a decision to increase the number of safety camera vans.
 However, as these cannot always be in every neighbourhood, Community Speed Watch was rolled out across the whole county, from January 2016.